As the COVID pandemic begins to fade from public consciousness, the places where healthcare workers can turn to find free money diminish.

 Personal Grants

-Personal grants for healthcare workers require some poetic license because the government tells us it does not provide free money to individuals as they do to institutions or providers.
+Personal grants for healthcare workers require some poetic license because the government tells us it does not provide free money to individuals as it does to institutions or providers.

-A list of government grants for individuals grows when you redefine terms.
+Individuals get free government money through benefits.
 For instance, tax credits and benefits that reduce personal expenses can combine to stretch family budgets further.

 Home Grants